ppetrovtv/pine_script_docs/source/language/Expressions_declarations_and_statements.rst

     // Creates a new label object on every bar: label lb = label.new(bar_index, close, title="Hello, World!")

-    // Creates just one label object on the first history bar only: var label lb = label.new(bar_index, close, title="Hello, World!")
+    // Creates a label object only on the first bar in history: var label lb = label.new(bar_index, close, title="Hello, World!")